Conditional measure on the Brownian path and other random sets

 \section{Convergence of random measures}

 We combine the convergence of random variables in probability and the convergence of measures to obtain the convergence of measures in probability.
 This section includes four subsections.
 Section \ref{subsec:Weak-convergence-subsequentiuall} develops the theory of weak convergence of random measures subsequentially in probability.
 In Section \ref{subsec:Weak-convergence-in prob} we briefly introduce the concept of weak convergence of random measures in probability.
 In Section \ref{subsec:Vague-convergence-in prob} we discuss the vague convergence of random measures in probability in the situation when $X$ is a locally compact space.
-Finally, in Section \ref{subsec:SUB-General-existance-of} we use the results on the convergence of random measures to obtain some general results about the conditional measure of deterministic measures on random sets, including Theorem \ref{thm:Gen exist both} and Proposition \ref{prop:two def are the same}. \begin{defn} The set of all finite Borel measures $\mathcal{M}_{+}(X)$ on $X$ equipped with the weak$^{*}$-topology on the dual space of $C_{b}(X)$ is a Polish space (see Proposition \ref{prop:The-Prohorov-distance}).
-A random, finite, Borel measure is an element of $\mathcal{L}^{0}\left(\mathcal{M}_{+}(X)\right)$, i.e. a finite Borel measure valued random variable. \end{defn} \begin{lem} Let $\mu_{k}$ be a sequence of random, finite Borel measures.
-If there exists $H\in\mathcal{A}$ with $P(H)=1$ such that for every outcome $\omega\in H$ we have that $\mu_{k}$ weakly converges to a finite, Borel measure $\mu$ (note that $\mu$ depends on $\omega\in H$) then $\mu$ is a random, finite Borel measure. \end{lem} The lemma follows from Lemma \ref{lem:random lim is random}
+Finally, in Section \ref{subsec:SUB-General-existance-of} we use the results on the convergence of random measures to obtain some general results about the conditional measure of deterministic measures on random sets, including Theorem \ref{thm:Gen exist both} and Proposition \ref{prop:two def are the same}. \begin{defn} The set of all finite Borel measures $\mathcal{M}_{+}(X)$ on $X$ equipped with the weak$^{*}$-topology on the dual space of $C_{b}(X)$ is a separable metrizable topological space (see Proposition \ref{prop:The-Prohorov-distance}).
+A random, finite, Borel measure is an element of $\mathcal{L}^{0}\left(\mathcal{M}_{+}(X)\right)$, i.e. a finite Borel measure valued random variable. \end{defn}